HemmeligOrg/Hemmelig.app/README.md

 - Self-hosted version.
 Keywords: Regulatory compliance
 - CLI Support
 - Using Prisma with SQLite
-- Admin settings such as disable users and read only for non administrators
+- Admin settings
+- - Disable user registration / sign in
+- - Set Hemmelig to be in read only mode by non admin users
+- - Disable file upload

 ## Linode Referral